 - (A) Intent of District.
 It is the intent of this Section that the R-15 Zoning District be developed and reserved for medium-density one-family residential purposes.
 The regulations which apply within this district are designed to encourage the formation and continuance of a stable, healthy environment for one-family dwellings situated on lots of 15,000 square feet or more; and to discourage any encroachment by commercial, industrial, or other use capable of adversely affecting the residential character of the district. - (B) Permitted uses.
-The following uses shall be permitted in any R-15 Zoning District: - (1) All uses permitted in the R-25 One-Family Residential District, as shown in § 151.050(B). - (2) Kindergarten or nursery as part of a church, synagogue, or temple. - (C) Conditional uses.
-The following uses shall be permitted in any R-15 Zoning District on a conditional basis, subject to conditions set forth in §§ 151.220et seq.: All conditional uses permitted in the R-25 One-Family Residential District as shown in § 151.050(C). - (D) Other requirements.
-Uses permitted in R-15 Zoning Districts shall be required to conform to the standards set forth in § 151.050(D).
+The following uses shall be permitted in any R-15 Zoning District: - 1) One-family dwelling (other than mobile homes); - 2) Publicly owned building, facility, or land, except those, which shall be conditionally permitted under division (C) below. - 3) Non-commercial horticulture or agriculture. - 4) Customary home occupation established under the provisions of § 151.139.